01

 Clear Next Steps

-An honest assessment of fit and a specific next action, booked before we hang up.
+Honest assessment of fit and a specific next action — booked before we hang up.
 No vague follow-ups.

 What to expect

-A 45 to 60 minute call.
-No slides, no demos, no pitch.
+A 45–60 minute call.
+No slides.
+No demos.
+No pitch.
 Just a conversation about your business.
-You'll leave with a clear sense of whether AI is the right fit for your situation and what that might look like.
+You'll leave with a clear sense of whether AI is the right fit for your challenge — and what that might look like.

 One rule we follow

 We talk less than 30% of the time.
-The best discovery calls feel like a conversation the client is having with themselves, guided by our questions.
-If we find ourselves explaining AI for more than a couple of minutes, we stop and ask a question instead.
+The best discovery calls feel like a conversation the client is having with themselves — guided by our questions.
+If we find ourselves explaining AI for more than 2 minutes, we stop and ask a question.

 After the call

-Same-day follow-up email summarising what we heard in your words.
-If there's a fit, a one-page project brief within 2 to 3 days showing what we'd build, the timeline, and the investment.
+Same-day follow-up email summarizing what we heard in your words.
+If there's a fit, a one-page project brief within 2–3 days outlining what we'd build, the timeline, and the investment.

 Book Your Discovery Call →